 The idea behind blueprints is to be a bit clearer about what might be covered on each exam section.

-BEC will include four to five task-based simulations from 2017 onwards.
-That means BEC will now be a three part section: multiple choice, task-based simulations, and written communication.
+In 2017, four task-based simulations were added to BEC.
+That means BEC is now a three part section that includes multiple-choice questions, task-based simulations, and written communication.

 The BEC and REG sections will each become an hour longer.
 Each will cost an additional $20 to cover this extra time.